Jroad-nati/elevator-dashboard/README.md

-# elevator-dashboard

-This template should help get you started developing with Vue 3 in Vite.

-## Recommended IDE Setup
+##  I use these frameworks in this application for demonstration purposes.
+## The reason I chose these frameworks is that I currently use them at work.
+- Vue
+- Vite
+- Quasar

+## Assumption and usage
-I pushed to git all the files including node_module to make eays for you to test
+I pushed all the files to Git, including node_modules, to make it easier for you to test.
+This is a demonstration, and I had time limitations, but it needs refactoring and componentization for each function.

 ## To run